dmitrypol/dmitrypol.github.io/_posts/2016-02-10-microservices.md

 This type of solution can also be applied when you have inbound messages.
 You can have several simple web end points using [Sinatra](http://www.sinatrarb.com/).
 All they do is put messages onto :inbound queue.
 Main app Sidekiq watches :inbound queeue and processes messages (in this design the shared Redis instance could become a bottleneck).

+This post is not meant to advocate for breaking up your app into separate services.
+Testing microservices can be trickier.
+Testing systems integrated with the queue based approach outlined above simply requires you to place items on queues.
+If you have HTTP based real-time integration you could use gems like [VCR](https://github.com/vcr/vcr) and [webmock](https://github.com/bblimke/webmock) to stub responses.
+Instead of stubbing responses to 3rd party APIs you are stubbing responses to your microservices.
+Here is a good [article](https://semaphoreci.com/community/tutorials/stubbing-external-services-in-rails).

 I am looking forward to actually implementing this approach in production when it becomes necessary.
 For now, we are fine with monolith app.